flair-sdk/examples/aave-position-borrow-rate-notification/README.md

 **A:** For each indexer defined in `config.json`, you can enable/disable it via the `enabled: true/false` flag.
 Remember to run `pnpm generate-and-deploy` for the changes to apply on the cluster. <br/><br />

 **Q:** How can this scale to many more positions? <br />
 **A:** For up to 100 positions the current approach can work, for up to 10k positions you can take advantage of the scheduled worker feature, and for 1m+ positions you need to change the approach instead of fetching data for each position, index the Aave protocol and use the aggregations feature of Flair.
-Reach out to our team if you need to scale this solution.. <br/><br />
+Reach out to our team if you need to scale this solution. <br/><br />